mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 assault weapon of the marines.
 It is so heavy and bulky that it can only be used easily by a trooper with a Strength of 12 or more – usually attained by wearing battle dress.
-Every point by which a user’s Strength falls short is a –1 DM on any attack rolls made with it.
+Every point by which a user's Strength falls short is a –1 DM on any attack rolls made with it.
 It is powered by a built-in micro-fusion generator and fi res a high-energy plasma stream or a hail of plasma bolts.
-More advanced plasma guns adjust the weapon’s optimum range and plasma temperature.
+More advanced plasma guns adjust the weapon's optimum range and plasma temperature.

 FGMP: FGMP: The ultimate personal firearm, the Fusion Gun, Man Portable